yousefkotp/TRIDENT/README.md

 ## Reference

-If you find our work useful in your research or if you use parts of this code, please consider citing our paper:
+If you find our work useful in your research or if you use parts of this code, please consider citing our papers:

 ```
 @article{vaidya2025molecular,